CityOfNewYork/nyco-wp-boilerplate/README.md

 To set it up.

 1. Change "bp" in the [**bin/bp**](bin/bp) file to your project's shorthand (so it doesn't conflict with other projects).
 The alias name `bp`, the alias function reference `_bp`, and the function name `_bp`.
+1. If you are using Z Shell (zsh) as your default terminal then uncomment the zsh compatible `BP_BIN` source export.
-2. Run `. bin/bp` to add the alias and try it out.
+1. Run `. bin/bp` to add the alias and try it out.
-3. Add `. ~/path/to/project/bin/bp` to your bash profile to have it added on terminal startup.
+1. Source `. ~/path/to/project/bin/bp` in your profile to have it added whenever your create a new terminal session.

 Then you can use your alias for your project in place of `bin/` for each script below.